aptech/docs/docs/CR-spSubmat.rst

     y = denseToSp(x,0);

-    //Extract all columns; rows 1, 3 and 4
+    // Extract all columns; rows 1, 3 and 4
     z = spSubmat(y,1|3|4,0);

-    //Extract all values from 'z' into a dense matrix 'd' d = spDenseSubmat(z,0,0);
+    // Extract all values from 'z' into a dense matrix 'd' d = spDenseSubmat(z,0,0);

 Now d is equal to: